 - Methylene glycol

 Ask your salon professional.
-Products that are marketed only to salon professionals may not have a list of ingredients, because the Fair Packaging and Labeling Act doesn't apply to them.
-They are required, however, to have directions for safe use, and OSHA requires them to have an MSDS.
+Products that are marketed only to salon professionals may not have a list of ingredients, because the Fair Packaging and Labeling Act applies only to products marketed on a retail basis to consumers.
+Professional use products, however, are required to have directions for safe use and any necessary warning statements, and OSHA requires them to have an SDS (also called an MSDS).
 You can ask salon professionals if they know whether a product contains formaldehyde-related ingredients or other ingredients you may wish to avoid.
-In its Hazard Alert on formaldehyde dangers to hair salon owners and workers, OSHA addressed the information companies should provide to salon workers in an MSDS.
-However, as OSHA also pointed out, the MSDS for Brazilian Blowout did not contain all the required information.

 Report bad reactions.
-Consumers are one of FDA's most important sources of information, especially because the law doesn't require cosmetics to be approved by FDA before they go on the market.
+Consumers are one of FDA's most important sources of information.
 To report a reaction to a cosmetic product, use one of these contacts:

 1) Reporting by phone to the Consumer Complaint Coordinator at your nearest FDA district office.
-Phone numbers are posted on FDA's Web page, Consumer Complaint Coordinators, and in the Blue Pages of the phone book, generally under United States Government/Health and Human Services.
+Phone numbers are posted on FDA's Web page, Consumer Complaint Coordinators.

 Salon workers also can file complaints about unsafe workplaces with OSHA, as stated in OSHA’s Hazard Alert.